HKJPN/MD-WORKS-PROVENANCE/README.md

 > “What writing process was recorded, and can we verify that the record has not been altered?”

-That is the problem MD//WORKS Provenance is trying to solve.
+That is the problem MD//WORKS PROVENANCE is trying to solve.